Become a PMF

 - Eligible for and pursuing U.S. citizenship or appointed by a Federal agency permitted by that agency's appropriation act or agency-specific statutes to hire and pay non-citizens.

 Fellows who complete the program requirements (including certification of completion) may be non-competitively converted to a term or permanent position in the competitive service.
 Per 5 CFR Part 7, §7.3, (a) No person shall be admitted to competitive examination unless such person is a citizen or national of the United States. (b) No person shall be given any appointment in the competitive service unless such person is a citizen or national of the United States.
+This restriction on citizenship is applicable for conversion to either a term or permanent appointment in the competitive service.

 When contacting the PMF Program Office to make a request, please send an email to firstname.lastname@example.org with the following information: